Wyoming Rafting: A Rich Western History

 1977- Beginning of Mad River:

 After guiding for Denny Becker, Breck O’Neill started Mad River Boat Trips in 1977.
 Breck began his river running career in the Grand Canyon with Hatch River Expeditions.
 He ran his own company R&O River guides, during this year in Arizona, and then moved to Jackson, Wyoming.

-Today, Mad River Boat Trips is managed by Forever Resorts - with a company-wide dedication to green operations, is proud member of America Outdoors, and works closely with the US Forest Service and the Bridger-Teton National Forest in maintaining the Snake River area.
+Mad River Boat Trips is managed by Forever Resorts – with a company-wide dedication to green operations, who works closely with the US Forest Service and the Bridger-Teton National Forest in maintaining the Snake River area.